 For showtimes, click here.

-Humphrey Bogart was in a tough place in 1934 after the death of his father.
-Bogie promised himself that he would pay off his father’s debt, but the sum was approximately least ten thousand dollars.
+After the death of his father in 1934, Humphrey Bogart was in a tough place.
+Bogie promised himself that he would pay off his father’s debt, but the sum was at least ten thousand dollars.

 Sherwood pictured Bogie as Boze, the former football player with a crush on the diner’s daughter.
-However, director Arthur Hopkins remembered Humphrey from his performance in Invitation to a Murder, where he played a villain.
-Bogie’s own personal struggles also apparently aided the casting decision, as the director felt that his demeaner matched that of Duke Mantee.
+However, director Arthur Hopkins had a different idea.
+He remembered Humphrey from his performance in Invitation to a Murder, where he played a villain, and thought the part of Duke Mantee was a better fit.

-Critics raved at Bogie’s performance, especially his facial hair, which he grew out.
-The play ran for approximately six months and allowed Humphrey to pay off his father’s debt and set money aside.
+Critics raved at Bogie’s performance, even down to his facial hair, which he had grown out for the part.
+The Broadway play ran for approximately six months and allowed Humphrey to not only pay off his father’s debt but also set some money aside.